shyre2h/MentraOS-React-Example-App/README.md

-# AugmentOS React Example App
+# MentraOS React Example App

-This example demonstrates how to build a React-based webview for AugmentOS apps using the `@augmentos/react` library.
-Check out the full [AugmentOS React Documentation](https://docs.augmentos.org/react-webviews) for more details.
+This example demonstrates how to build a React-based webview for MentraOS apps using the `@mentra/react` library.
+Check out the full [MentraOS React Documentation](https://docs.mentra.glass/react-webviews) for more details.

 ## Prerequisites

 - Node.js 18+ and Bun installed
-- AugmentOS installed on your phone
+- MentraOS installed on your phone
-- An AugmentOS Developer Console account
+- An MentraOS Developer Console account

 ## Quick Start

 ### 1. Setup Your Repo

-1. Create a new repo from this template using the `Use this template` dropdown in the upper right or the following command: `gh repo create --template AugmentOS-Community/AugmentOS-React-Example-App`
+1. Create a new repo from this template using the `Use this template` dropdown in the upper right or the following command: `gh repo create --template Mentra-Community/MentraOS-React-Example-App`

     ![Create repo from template](https://github.com/user-attachments/assets/c10e14e8-2dc5-4dfa-adac-dd334c1b73a5)